 2. Breaking up with your wife means breaking up with your children

 One of the major fears that men face when considering divorce is the impact that separation will have on their children.
-I suspect that thousands of mums and dads, like me, stuck around in their relationship longer than they wanted to purely for the sake of their children.
+I suspect that countless parents, like me, stayed married purely for the sake of their children.

 Once you have made the decision to separate, however, you have to put the needs of your kids to the forefront.
-With emotions running high and accusations flying around it can be hard to remember what’s best for your children, namely, that they should have good quality contact with both parents.
+With emotions running high, and accusations flying around it can be hard to remember what’s best for your children.
+What is best is that they should have good quality contact with both parents.